MarcoMiglio/stm32_mpu6050/README.md

 An optimized STM32 library for interfacing with the MPU6050 (GY-521), featuring motion and zero-motion detection capabilities.

 The following code is intended for STM32 boards.
 (Tested using STM32L476-RG NUCELO Board)
-The library is adapted from [Jeff Rowberg](https://github.com/ElectronicCats/mpu6050/blob/master/src/MPU6050.cpp)'s existing library for the MPU6050 and Arduino boards
+The library is adapted from [Jeff Rowberg's](https://github.com/ElectronicCats/mpu6050/blob/master/src/MPU6050.cpp) existing library for the MPU6050 and Arduino boards.

 ## Features